wanderlust-create/artisan_marketplace/README.md

 This project serves as a marketplace for artisans and administrators to manage users, products, and events.
 The platform includes role-based permissions, enabling super admins to manage regular admins and other entities.
 Built with Ruby on Rails.

+> **Note**: This is Tamara's first project built with the assistance of AI tools, designed to demonstrate advanced development techniques and collaboration with AI.

 ---

 ## 📝 Table of Contents